 In the ordinary course of business, the Corporation is at times subject to various legal proceedings and disputes.
 The Corporation assesses its liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
 Where it is probable that the Corporation will incur a loss and the amount of the loss can be reasonably estimated, the Corporation records a liability in its consolidated financial statements.
 These legal contingencies may be adjusted to reflect any relevant developments.
-Where a loss is not probable or the amount of loss is not estimable, the Corporation does not accrue legal contingencies.
-While the outcome of legal proceedings is inherently uncertain, based on information currently available, management believes that it has established appropriate legal reserves.
-Any incremental liabilities arising from pending legal proceedings are not expected to have a material adverse effect on the Corporation's financial position, results of operations, or cash flows.
+Where a loss is not probable or the amount of loss is not estimable, the Corporation of legal proceedings is inherently uncertain, based on information currently available, management believes that it has established appropriate legal reserves.
+Any incremental liabilities arising from pending legal proceedings are not expected to have a material adverse effect on the Corporation, results of operations, or cash flows.
 However, it is possible that the ultimate resolution of these matters, if unfavorable, may be material to the Corporation's financial position, results of operations, or cash flows.
-No reserves or liabilities have been accrued as at September 30, 2022.
+No reserves or liabilities have been accrued as at December 31, 2022.